damian-lis/portfolio-website/README.md

 <br/>

 #### 2.4.
-Description createElements method (constructor)
+Description of createElements method (constructor)

-Next, in the constructor logic, the createElements method is called which creates only one element (this.curtain).
-Below is an example of this method (scripts/objects/Curtain.js):
+Next, in the constructor logic, the createElements method is called the implementation of which is below (scripts/objects/Curtain.js):

 ```
   createElements() {